cogentcore/cogent/README.md

 * filetree --get rid of empty upper level or not?
 * sliceview / tableview should activate select and focus on selectidx item in readonly chooser mode -- select is working, but focus is not -- cannot move selection via keyboard

+# DONE

+* menu choice selector close STILL not working! -- it is about the function being called!!!
+* open recent not making new window if gide already open
+* depth bg color not showing texteditor
 * filenode bold font not showing for isexe -- is set at treeview level
 * treeview label color getting reset on doubleclick in filetree

-# DONE

 * popup add position method override to set position specifically
 * gide filetree context menu -- just commands needed now
 * Completer is async and needs protection!